Inspection and Review

 We also welcome other independent professionals into school to carry out monitoring and evaluation activities, for example, the school has worked with a trainee OFSTED inspector to monitor teaching and learning and leadership at the school.
 The lessons he observed were either judged as good (and in his words very good) or outstanding.

 As a Church of England Primary School we are also subject to Statutory Inspection of Anglican and Methodist Schools (SIAMS) under Section 48 of the Education Act 2005.
-These follow a similar pattern to an OFSTED inspection but are lead by a church inspector and focus on evaluating the distinctiveness and effectiveness of the school as a church school.
+These follow a similar pattern to an OFSTED inspection but are lead by a church inspector and focus on answering the following question:

 The full church inspection report can be found by following the link on the links for parents’ page.